harshit4762/TRC_Website/README.md

 # Tech Researchers Club
-> This Website is built using HTML, CSS and JS
+> This Website is built using HTML, Tailwind CSS and JS